 Mix the dough

-• In a mixing bowl, dissolve the sourdough starter in the water.
-Stir using a fork.
+• In a mixing bowl, whisk together the sourdough starter and water until mostly dissolved.

 • Then, add the flour, salt, and olive oil (if using), and mix until the flour has absorbed all the water.
-This is best achieved with a silicone spatula as the dough will be very wet.
+It will be very sticky (this is normal).

 • Cover the bowl with plastic wrap and let it rest for 30 minutes.

-• After the dough has rested, work the dough into a ball by folding it into itself a few times.
+• After the dough has rested, work the dough into a ball by folding it into itself a few times (keep it in the bowl). *Tip: wet your hands to avoid the dough from sticking.

-• Perform 3 more stretch and folds in 30-minute increments, totaling 4 stretch and folds.
+• Perform 3 more coil folds within 30-minute increments totaling 4 coil folds.
+This will ensure the dough develops enough strength.

 Transfer the dough to the proofing container

-• After all 4 stretch and folds have been completed, transfer the dough to your rectangular proofing container.
+• After all 4 coil folds have been completed, transfer the dough to your rectangular proofing container.
 Anything around 8.5 cups will work.

 • Mark where the dough sits and cover the dough with plastic wrap.